 - those with no prior knowledge or experience.

-This is a ten week introductory course in Machine Learning using Python, which is a widely used programming language in the field of Machine Learning.
-Python is especially effective due to its readability, versatility, and its integration with several packages specifically designed for Machine Learning.
-The course is both theoretical and practical, and we will ensure you understand the theory behind the algorithm, before this is tested on real world data examples.
-We will guide you through areas such as analysing large amounts of data and classifying this into appropriate categories, and how to recognise recurring features and identify correlations, so that you can develop a complex system which has the ability to make accurate predictions.
+The course is both theoretical and practical, and will ensure you understand the theory behind the algorithm, before you perform tests on real-world data examples.
+You'll be guided through the analysis of large amounts of data and classification of appropriate categories and taught how to recognise recurring features and identify correlations, so that you can develop a complex system which has the ability to make accurate predictions.

-We will begin the course by exploring the main tools provided in Python for data visualisation and data analysis.
-You will learn how to process the data and create graphs that can reveal specific insights of the database.
-From data analysis the course will then move on to explore the theory and practical application of the main machine learning algorithm in Scikit-learn for classification and regression models.
-After this we will take the first steps in exploring Keras, a more sophisticated machine learning library that includes and expands on our work with Scikit-learn.
-Towards the end of the course we will briefly discuss Neural Network and Convolutional Neural Network to give you a brief introduction to the concept of Deep Learning.
+You'll begin by exploring the main tools provided in Python for data visualisation and data analysis, learning how to process data and create graphs that can reveal specific insights of a database.
+You’ll then delve into the theory and practical application of the main machine learning algorithm in Scikit-learn for classification and regression models.
+Following this you’ll begin to explore the sophisticated machine-learning library, Keras, which will expand on your work with Scikit-learn.
+The course will also cover some of the other most popular Python data science libraries including Jupyter Notebook, NumPy, pandas and matplotlib.
+Towards the end of the course, you'll have the opportunity to discuss Neural Networks and Convolutional Neural Networks to give you a brief introduction to the concept of Deep Learning.

-The course will be taught through practical examples and theoretical explanation.
-We will cover the following key aspects of Machine Learning: Data Pre-processing, Regression, Classification, Clustering, Introduction to Deep Learning.
+Taught through practical examples and theoretical explanation, the course will cover the following key aspects of Machine Learning: Data Pre-processing, Regression, Classification, Clustering, Introduction to Deep Learning.
+Specific topics include:

 - Importing your dataset and make operation on your data using Pandas Python Library.
 Theory on features analysis and best practice in understanding the data.